-4. While the build will happen inside Docker you still need a development environment with Python 3.10 and ideally Node.js.
+4. While the build will happen inside Docker you still need a development environment with Python 3.11 and ideally Node.js.
 These can be installed for instance with, or via your system package manager.

 '''

+conda env create -f environment.yml

-conda create -c conda-forge -n pyodide-env python=3.10.2 nodejs conda activate pyodide-env
+conda activate pyodide-env

 '''